less/less-docs/content/features/extend.md

 @variable: .bucket;
 ```

-Both of the previous examples compile into:
+Both of the above examples compile into:

 ```less
 .bucket {